**Disclaimer** This chapter contains description of extreme violence.

 “It was your narrow-mindedness that caused this, not anything I did.
 I didn’t turn David gay, he was born that way,” I screamed back.
 “He was also the one who figured out I was gay and then came on to me.
 Why couldn’t you have just accepted us for who we were?
 David and I didn’t ask to be gay, so why couldn’t you understand that.
 Why was it so hard for you to accept us as we were and then realized we loved each other deeply?
 Why did you try so hard to split us up?

 “If you hadn’t had me arrested and sent away, we wouldn’t have had to sneak around and meet like criminals.
 David wouldn’t have had to come looking for me, and yes, he was the one who first contacted me when I got out of juvenile hall.
-If you hadn’t been so intolerable, he wouldn’t have had to run away from your home and wouldn’t have been estranged from you.
+If you hadn’t been so intolerant, he wouldn’t have had to run away from you and you wouldn’t have been estranged.
 We wouldn’t have been coming out of that church on the night this happened either, because the only reason we were there was that David thought it might help him find a way to get you to accept us as a couple.
 That’s all he wanted.
 That’s all he asked for.
 He just wanted you to accept the fact that we were gay and a couple deeply in love.
 Yes, two boys can be deeply in love.
 Our friends could accept it, so why couldn’t you?

 Mr. Michaels was stunned by the forcefulness of my verbal attack, but at least he heard me out.
 It’s possible that he was merely standing there in shock at first, but then my words began to strike home and he collapsed into a sobbing lump of man flesh.
 Instinctively, I went to his side, bent down and hugged him.
 I didn’t hate the man; it was just that I didn’t understand him.
 After all, he was David’s father and the only link I still had to my love.
 After many minutes of crying and holding onto him, he looked up at me with the saddest eyes I’d ever seen.

 “I’m sorry.
 Will you forgive me?” he pleaded, sounding very meek this time.
 “I thought I was protecting David, but I guess I was only hurting him more.
-Please say you’ll forgive a stupid old man, so maybe I can feel as if David is forgiving me too.”
+Please say you’ll forgive a stupid old man, so maybe I can feel as if David is forgiving me as well.”

-I had no problem telling him that I forgave him and then we both cried, sprawled out on the sidewalk, for a long, long time.
+I had no problem telling him that I forgave him and then we both cried, sprawled out on the grass for a long, long time.
 I just wished David could have witnessed it and experienced this moment of healing.
 Mr. Michaels finally understood, but it was too late.
-It was too late for David, too late for him and too late for me.
+It was too late for David, too late for Mr. Michaels, and too late for me.

-I went numbly through the next several months and in a major stupor.
+I went numbly through the next several months, shrouded in a major stupor.
 Shortly after we had all moved in together, David and I had added Patrick’s name to our bank account, so we all had access to the money, in case of an emergency.
 Since I was too depressed to work and Patrick felt he had to stay close by and take care of me, we both quit our jobs and lived off of the money David had left us.
-Patrick’s girlfriend spent nearly every minute of her free time at the apartment with us, because she wanted to see Patrick, but they also feared what I might do if they weren’t around.
+Patrick’s girlfriend spent nearly every minute of her free time at the apartment with us, because she wanted to be close to Patrick, but they were also fearful of what I might do if they weren’t around.

-I went back to see the D.A. and inquired about when Beilec and Waters would be getting out of jail.
-After making a couple of phone calls, he told me the date of their release and said they would be let out at midnight.
+I went back to see the D.A. and inquired as to when Bielec and Waters would be getting out of jail.
+After making a couple of phone calls, he told me the date of their release and said they would be let out at midnight as that day on the calendar started.
 He must have felt that I was worried they might come after me again, so he tried to assure me I had nothing to worry about, since they would be monitored for the next year as well.

 As the day of their release approached, I just couldn’t stop thinking about them.
-When that evening finally arrived, I put on my overcoat, grabbed a couple of other items I thought I might need and walked over to the county jail to watch these two scum go free.
+When that evening finally arrived, I put on my overcoat, grabbed a couple of other items I thought I might need, and walked over to the county jail to watch these two scumbags go free.
 I stood leaning against a pole across the street from the main entrance to the jail and waited in the shadows.
-A couple of minutes after midnight, I saw the two of them walk out the front door of the jail, down the stairs to the sidewalk and then into the street.
+A couple of minutes after midnight, I saw the two of them walk out the front door of the jail, stroll down the few stairs that led to the sidewalk, and then into the street.
 They were laughing and having a good old time joking around with each other, which really pissed me off.
-At that moment, I started walking toward them and Beilec immediately spotted me.
+At that moment, I started walking toward them and Bielec immediately spotted me.

 “Look who’s here, Harv.
 It’s one of the fag boys,” he jeered.
 “I guess he’s come back for some more.
 It looks like he needs a real man to fill the void, now that his faggy lover is dead.”

 I pushed the right side of my coat back and lifted the shotgun I had hidden underneath it.
-Beilec was stunned as I raised the weapon, pointed it at his chest and pulled the trigger.
+Bielec was stunned as I raised the weapon, pointed it at his chest and pulled the trigger.
 Waters started screaming and ran away as I pumped another round into the chamber.
-I then stood over Beilec’s prostrate form and fired a second round into his chest.
+I then stood over Bielec’s prostrate form and fired a second round into his chest.

-After hearing the gunshots and Waters’ screams, several sheriff deputies ran out of the door, weapons drawn and pointed at me.
+After hearing the gunshots and Waters’ screams, several sheriff deputies ran out of the building, weapons drawn, and pointed at me.
 I immediately dropped the shotgun I had stolen from one of our friends and raised my hands.
-I was put under arrest and taken to the same jail that Beilec had just come out of.
+I was put under arrest and taken to the same jail that Bielec had just come out of.

 Harvey Waters even agreed to testify on my behalf and admit David and I had never made a pass at them that night long ago and we had done nothing to provoke the assault.
-He admitted that Beilec led him there for the sole purpose of beating up a few queers.
-He also admitted that Beilec had brought the pipe with him and it was not a weapon of convenience.
+He admitted that Bielec led him there for the sole purpose of beating up a few queers.
+He also admitted that Bielec had brought the pipe with him and it was not a weapon of convenience.
 Waters had nothing to lose by admitting this now, since double jeopardy had been attached and he’d never testified to the contrary, so he couldn’t be charged with perjury either.
-I think he also felt he owed me at least this much for not killing him too and for letting him walk away the evening I gunned Beilec down.
+I think he also felt he owed me at least this much for not killing him and letting him walk away the evening I gunned Bielec down.

 I had only asked for one thing to happen after my death, because there was only one thing that would have any meaning or add any justification for my existence.
 I asked Patrick to make sure I was buried with the chain and all of the charms that David had given me, because I wanted David to be with me forever, even in death.
-As the poison began to enter my veins and started to do its job, my mind drifted to thoughts of David.
-I would leave this world thinking only of him, as I looked forward to being with my lover once more.
+As the poison began to enter my veins and started to do its job, my mind drifted to more thoughts of David and the good times we’d enjoyed with each other.
+I’d leave this world thinking only of him, as I looked forward to being with my lover once more, in whatever lay beyond the veil of death.

 * * * * * *